 (b) Meet the requirements in WAC 246-12-090 through 246-12-110.

-(4) Practitioners with an inactive credential for more than three years, who have not been in active practice in another United States jurisdiction, and wish to return to active status must:
+(4) Nurses with an inactive license for more than three years, who have not been in active practice in another United States jurisdiction, and wish to return to active status must:

-(a) Successfully complete a commission approved refresher course.
-The practitioner will be issued a limited educational license to enroll in the refresher course.
+(a) Successfully complete a board-approved refresher course.
+The nurse will be issued a limited educational license to enroll in the refresher course.
 The limited educational license is valid only while working under the direct supervision of a preceptor and is not valid for employment as a licensed practical or registered nurse;

 (b) Meet the requirements in WAC 246-12-090 through 246-12-110.